StakerDAO/blend/README.md

 You can also provide these arguments via the corresponding command line options if you find this more convenient.

+After deployment, you can check the deployed instances using `blend info`.
+This command returns the information about Multisig and BLEND token contracts such as multisig owners and token name along with the addresses of the instances.

 ### Upgrades

 BLEND contract upgrade is a multi-step process that looks as follows: